Anirudh0707/Pulse_Detection_From_Videos/PyEVM/README.md

+# Pusle Detection From Color Changes in the Head

+We have used a plug and play Video Magnification Code for amplifying the color changes in the facial regions.

+Please note that the orginal repo can be found at https://github.com/flyingzhao/PyEVM

 # Python implementation of EVM(Eulerian Video Magnification)

 This is a python implementation of eulerian video magnification《[Eulerian Video Magnification for Revealing Subtle Changes in the World](http://people.csail.mit.edu/mrub/evm/)》.